ayesha31/coderdojo-signup/README.md

 # Coder Dojo Signup
+Edit the client/components/text-constants.js file to change what is displayed on each of the pages.

 ## Environment Variables
 * PORT - the port that the application will be served on
 * URL - the base url that the application is served on